Ohio has some of the most beautiful birds, including various herons.

 The Yellow-crowned Night-Heron is one of the most abundant herons in Ohio.

-These types of herons in Ohio have existed throughout the state for centuries, found along rivers, streams, ponds, lakes, and even marshes and wetlands.
+These types of herons have existed throughout Ohio for centuries, found along rivers, streams, ponds, lakes, and even marshes and wetlands.

 This heron species has a distinct yellow crown and dark gray or black coloring across the body.
-Their bill and legs are long, with webs between their toes to help them walk on muddy surfaces.
+Its bill and legs are long, and webs between its toes help it walk on muddy surfaces.

-They feed primarily on small fishes, frogs, and aquatic invertebrates like crayfish or shrimp during the daylight hours.
+During daylight hours, they feed primarily on small fish, frogs, and aquatic invertebrates like crayfish or shrimp.

 These types of herons in Ohio also emit a loud clunk when disturbed.